libertyernie/CrosspostSharp/README.md

   * Blog: name of the blog to post to.
   * TokenKey: The key of your OAuth token for Tumblr authentication.
   * TokenSecret: The secret part of the Tumblr OAuth token.
-The key and secret together are how DASync accesses your Tumblr account.
+The key and secret together are how ArtSync accesses your Tumblr account.
-  * AutoSidePadding: If this is enabled and you post an image to Tumblr that is taller than it is wide, DASync will add transparent padding to the left and right sides of the image so it doesn't appear too large on the Tumblr dashboard.
+  * AutoSidePadding: If this is enabled and you post an image to Tumblr that is taller than it is wide, ArtSync will add transparent padding to the left and right sides of the image so it doesn't appear too large on the Tumblr dashboard.
-  * FindPreviousPost: determines whether DASync will search your Tumblr for posts with a matching #daXXXXXX tag when you load a DeviantArt submission.
-If you disable this feature, DASync will not offer to update existing posts.
+  * FindPreviousPost: determines whether ArtSync will search your Tumblr for posts with a matching #daXXXXXX tag when you load a DeviantArt submission.
+If you disable this feature, ArtSync will not offer to update existing posts.

 * Twitter / Inkbunny